drupaldiversity/diversity-of-the-web/SURVEY.md

     Do you identify as a religious person?
     () Yes
     () No

+### Socio-economic class

+    Thinking about your childhood, which socio-economic class did you identify with?
+    () Lower class
+    () Middle class
+    () Upper class

+    Thinking about your current situation, which socio-economic class do you identify with?
+    () Lower class
+    () Middle class
+    () Upper class

 ### Language
 How do we want people to indicate their language?
     Choose the language(s) you speak and work with and identify your proficiency